sometgirldotonline/demonsmp-dp/README.md

 ## Ring of fire
 `/function demonsmp:skills/skill_ring_of_fire`

-Use any normal bow or crossbow to shoot.
 > [!WARNING]
 > A bug causes all arrows to become flaming arrows, no fucking clue why.